selinabrauns/react-demonstration/README.md

 `yarn test`

 As this only serves demonstration purposes I only tested the table component (test file can be found in src/components/Table).
-In a greater setup I would usually test a component in 3 ways:
+In a greater setup I would usually test sagas as well and components in 3 ways:
 1. Correct rendering without or only required props
 2. Correct rendering of each optional prop
 3. Correct behaviour (using test doubles in order to test methods and funtions of a component)